djeada/Linux-Notes/notes/ssh_and_scp.md

 ssh-keygen  -t rsa
 ```

-This will generate an RSA public and private key pair in the `~/.ssh` directory.
+Your keys will be in the `~/.ssh` folder.
 You can use the `ls -a ~/.ssh/` command to list the files in this directory and see the new key pair.

-## Uploading the Public Key to the Remote Host
+## Sharing Your Public Key with Remote Host

-To allow a user to log in to the remote host using their private key, the user's public key must be stored on the remote host.
-This can be done using the ssh-copy-id command, which copies the user's public key to the remote host.
+To use your key to connect, the remote computer needs your public key.
+Send it using:

 ```
 ssh-copy-id -i ~/.ssh/mykey username@serverhost